Syria cut off from global Internet as civil war rages

-SAN FRANCISCO (Reuters) - Internet connections between Syria and the outside world were cut off on Tuesday, according to data from Google Inc and other global Internet companies.
+SAN FRANCISCO, May 7 (Reuters) - Internet connections between Syria and the outside world were cut off on Tuesday, according to data from Google Inc and other global Internet companies.

 Google’s Transparency Report pages showed traffic to Google services pages from the country, embroiled in a civil war that has lasted more than two years, suddenly stopping shortly before 3 p.m.
 EDT (1900 GMT).